High Court of Singapore

-The High Court of Singapore is the lower division of the Supreme Court of Singapore, the upper division being the Court of Appeal.
+The High Court of Singapore (SGHC) is the lower division of the Supreme Court of Singapore, the upper division being the Court of Appeal.
 The High Court consists of the chief justice and the judges of the High Court.
 Judicial Commissioners are often appointed to assist with the Court's caseload.
-There are two specialist commercial courts, the Admiralty Court and the Intellectual Property Court, and a number of judges are designated to hear arbitration-related matters.
-In 2015, the Singapore International Commercial Court was established as part of the Supreme Court of Singapore, and is a division of the High Court.
-The other divisions of the high court are the General Division, the Appellate Division, and the Family Division.
+There are two specialist commercial courts, the Admiralty Court and the Intellectual Property Court, and a number of judges are designated to hear arbitration-related matters and insolvency matters respectively.
+In 2014 the Family Division of the High Court was created, and in 2015 the Singapore International Commercial Court ("SICC") was established as a division of the High Court.
+The current divisions of the High Court are the General Division and the Appellate Division.
 The seat of the High Court is the Supreme Court Building.

+Under changes in 2021 made due to the increasing volume and complexity of civil appeals, the High Court was in effect sub-divided into two divisions, the General Division and the Appellate Division.
+The General Division took over the former role and jurisdiction of the High Court (and thus the Family Division and the SICC became divisions of the General Division), while the Appellate Division was a new court formed to hear those civil appeals from the General Division which were not allocated to the Court of Appeal.
+Thus, some civil appeals from the General Division lie directly to the Court of Appeal based on the subject matter of the appeal, while all other civil appeals from the General Division lie to the Appellate Division.
+Appeals from the Appellate Division to the Court of Appeal are allowed only with permission of the Court of Appeal in cases which raise a point of law of public importance.
+The Appellate Division has no criminal jurisdiction.
+(In general, references below to the High Court now refer to the General Division).